top of page

 What is included in the reimbursement of expenses?

-Under 1. belong in each case the costs, which result from the application of a visa, the residence and the work permit, furthermore possibly necessary health test, for example in a tropical institute.
+Under item 1, the following costs are included: those arising from visa applications, residence and work permits, and, where applicable, required medical examinations, such as at a tropical institute.
 Furthermore, the costs for a certain weight of luggage are covered as well as the flight costs in the host country and for return flights from the host country, which in this case are also business trips.
 Household liquidation / furniture storage / removal companies are further financial burdens.

 The hardship compensation includes the clothing cost allowance plus cleaning and the separation allowance.
-Status issues include housing, cars, house staff, telephone, mobile phone.
-Incentives include, for example, a home travel budget.
+Status-related benefits include housing, vehicles, domestic staff, telephone, and mobile services.
+Incentives may include, for example, a home leave budget.

 Frequently used remuneration components

-Net salary commitment: As in Germany, the net salary will continue to be paid as basic remuneration.
-This compensates for the time spent on the task transferred.
-In contrast to the gross salary commitment, the net salary is calculated taking into account personal tax advantages, so that no deterioration is to be feared under any circumstances.
+• Net salary arrangement: As in Germany, the net salary continues to be paid as basic remuneration.
+This compensates for the time devoted to the assigned duties.
+In contrast to the gross salary arrangement, the net salary is calculated by taking into account personal tax advantages, ensuring that no financial disadvantage arises under any circumstances.

-Function bonus: A bonus that is linked to the prerequisite of an extended task and the associated difficulties abroad.
+• Function bonus: A bonus linked to the performance of an extended role and the associated challenges of working abroad.

-Expatriation allowance: It is a financial incentive to go to a particular country.
-Sometimes, however, it is also understood as a specific country compensation.
+• Expatriation allowance: A financial incentive to take up a position in a specific country.
+In some cases, it is also understood as a country-specific hardship allowance.

-Furnishing lump sum: For furniture that has to be purchased at the place of use.
+• Furnishing lump sum: Intended to cover the purchase of necessary furniture at the place of assignment.

-Purchasing power equalisation: The purchasing power equalisation is a subsidy towards the cost of living in order to compensate for price differences and the associated value differences in the host country.
-A regular review of the subsidy is recommended.
-The benchmark for comparison is often the indices of various consulting firms.
-According to German tax law, purchasing power equalisation is tax-free within the prescribed limits.
+• Purchasing power adjustment: A subsidy towards living expenses designed to offset price and value differences in the host country.
+Regular review of this allowance is advisable.
+The benchmark for comparison is typically the indices of specialised consulting firms.
+Under German tax law, purchasing power adjustments are tax-exempt within prescribed limits.

-Exchange rate fluctuations: In order to compensate for the financial disadvantage of an unstable currency, parities are fixed so that fluctuations can be levelled out within a certain framework.
-Often part of the salary is paid in EURO, the other part in the national currency.
+• Exchange rate fluctuations: To compensate for the disadvantages of an unstable currency, fixed exchange parities are established, allowing fluctuations to be balanced within a defined range.
+Often, part of the salary is paid in euros, with the remainder paid in the local currency.

 The social security obligation

-In the case of a posting abroad, the question arises as to whether contributions are still to be paid into the German social insurance system or into state insurance schemes of the country in which the work is carried out, or whether contributions are even to be paid into both the German and the foreign country, i.e. a double payment burden arises.
+In the case of an international posting, the question arises as to whether contributions must continue to be paid into the German social security system, into the state insurance schemes of the host country, or even into both systems — resulting in a double payment burden.
 These questions cannot be answered in general terms.
-The answers depend, on the one hand, on the form of the contract and, on the other hand, on mandatory legal regulations which may originate both from the German legal system and from the foreign legal system.
-So-called social security agreements have been concluded with some states which serve the purpose of avoiding a double levying of contributions.
-The EEC Regulation 1408/71 is of particular importance in this context.
-Outside the EU, there are other intergovernmental agreements that must be observed.
-Relevant information is provided by the social insurance institutions.
+The outcome depends, on the one hand, on the structure of the employment contract and, on the other, on mandatory legal provisions that may stem from both the German legal system and that of the host country.
+Certain bilateral social security agreements have been concluded with various states to prevent double contributions.
+In this context, EEC Regulation No. 1408/71 is of particular importance.
+Outside the EU, additional intergovernmental agreements must also be observed.
+Relevant information can be obtained from the competent social security institutions.

-Since the ruling of the BAG of 26 July 1995, contracts which provide for the employee to be transferred at any time have been subject to a cost risk if they do not contain an explicit and unambiguous provision on the costs of relocation, if the seconded employee is recalled or transferred at the employer's request.
+Since the Federal Labour Court (BAG) ruling of 26 July 1995, contracts allowing an employee to be transferred at any time have been subject to a cost risk if they do not contain an explicit and unambiguous provision regarding relocation expenses, in cases where the seconded employee is recalled or reassigned at the employer’s request.

-A previously typical and flat-rate rule was that the relocation costs were reimbursed by the employer.
-In the event of termination of the employment relationship, it was frequently clarified that the removal costs were not reimbursed, especially as the employer's duty of care expired at that time.
+A previously common flat-rate provision stipulated that relocation costs were to be reimbursed by the employer.
+In the event of termination of the employment relationship, it was often specified that removal expenses would not be reimbursed, as the employer’s duty of care would have expired by that time.

-Based on this flat-rate regulation, the BAG has concluded, with the aid of the principle of good faith, that the removal costs must also be reimbursed.
-This is the case even if the job at the place of posting is no longer available and the employee concerned terminates his employment for this reason.
-A reimbursement obligation therefore only does not arise if it is expressly excluded by contract.
+Based on this flat-rate provision, the Federal Labour Court (BAG) concluded, applying the principle of good faith, that relocation expenses must also be reimbursed.
+This applies even if the position at the place of posting ceases to exist and the employee terminates their employment for that reason.
+A reimbursement obligation arises unless it has been expressly excluded by contract.

 Taxation of income